Support for giving up smoking

 Support process

-At Maria Middelares General Hospital, the psychologist/stop smoking advisor works at the request of your attending physician who takes care of the medical follow-up and support for your attempt to give up smoking.
+In our hospitals, the psychologist/stop smoking adviser works at the request of your attending physician in the hospital, who provides medical follow-up and support for your attempt to give up smoking.

-If you do not have an attending physician at the hospital, then you can call on the pulmonologist (lung specialist) who has specialised in stop smoking support.
+If you do not have an attending physician at the hospital, you can call on the pulmonologist who has specialised in support for giving up smoking for medical follow-up.
 They determine the quality of your lung function.
-In collaboration with you, the pulmonologist tries to determine the degree of nicotine dependency and looks for the aids that are most suitable for you.
+Together with you, the pulmonologist tries to determine the degree of nicotine dependency.
+We will also work together to find tools that are most suitable for you.

 Growing up smoke-free